Understanding SMED: Streamlining Your Processes

 Business Process Management (BPM)

-Business process mapping is a useful tool for visualizing the entire business process.
+Business process mapping is a valuable tool for visualizing the entire business process.
 It clarifies roles, responsibilities, and goals within the organization.
 By following these steps, BPM ensures continuous process improvement and operational excellence.

 5S Methodology